Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to

 The resulting curves are shown in Fig.~\ref{Fig:Jpsi} and the numerical values of the fitted parameters are summarized in Tab.~\ref{tab:Jpsi_params}.
 One observes that the coupled-channel MO representation reproduces simultaneously the shape and normalization of the $f_2(1270)$ peak in the $\pi^0\pi^0$ channel and of the $f_2'(1525)$ peak in the $K_S K_S$ channel with $\chi^2/N_{\text{dof}}=1.1$.
 In particular, the interference pattern in the region between the two resonances is well described, indicating that the energy dependence generated by the $\pi\pi/K\bar{K}$ final-state interactions is correctly captured by our Omn\`es matrix.
 We have also tested the subleading M2 and E3 multipoles, using a slightly modified MO representation where the soft-photon factor $(s - q^2)$ is generalized to $(s - q^2)^L$ with $L=2,3$ for M2 and E3, respectively.
 The resulting fits are of similarly good quality.
 Since the M2 and E3 data have larger uncertainties and do not add qualitatively new information, we do not discuss them further.

-To quantify the impact of the Omn\`es input, we have repeated the analysis using the coupled-channel Omn\`es matrices of Refs. \cite{TarrusCastella:2021pld} and \cite{Cao:2025dkv}.
+To quantify the impact of the Omn\`es input, we have repeated the analysis using the coupled-channel Omn\`es matrices of Refs.~\cite{TarrusCastella:2021pld} and~\cite{Cao:2025dkv}.
 The corresponding values of $\chi^2/N_{\rm data}$ are collected in Table~\ref{tab:comp}, where we show separately the contributions from the $\pi\pi$ and $K\bar{K}$ channels and from the combined data set, for three fit strategies: a simultaneous $\pi\pi+K\bar{K}$ fit, a $\pi\pi$-only fit, and a $K\bar{K}$-only fit.
-In all possible fits our Omn\`es matrix achieves significantly better $\chi^2$ values, in particular for the $K\bar{K}$ spectrum, reflecting physically unreasonable input for the $K\bar{K}$ phase shift used in \cite{TarrusCastella:2021pld,Cao:2025dkv} (see right panel of Fig.\ref{Fig:K-matrix}).
+In all possible fits our Omn\`es matrix achieves significantly better $\chi^2$ values, in particular for the $K\bar{K}$ spectrum, reflecting physically unreasonable input for the $K\bar{K}$ phase shift used in \cite{TarrusCastella:2021pld,Cao:2025dkv} (see right panel of Fig.~\ref{Fig:K-matrix}).
 As for the $\pi\pi$ spectrum, the fits using $\delta_1(\infty)\to \pi$ \cite{Cao:2025dkv} are clearly better than the one with $\delta_1(\infty)\to 2\pi$ \cite{TarrusCastella:2021pld}.